 Rvs generates frictional forces on the membrane

-Recent in-vitro experiments have proposed protein friction as a BAR-driven mechanism for membrane scission33.
+Recent in-vitro experiments have proposed protein friction as a mechanism for membrane scission33.
 In this model, a BAR domain scaffold on a membrane tube forms a frictional barrier to lipid diffusion.
 Forces that pull on the membrane increase the frictional force exerted by the scaffold on the underlying membrane tube.
 This leads to membrane thinning in the region not covered by the BAR, since there is no lipid influx.
 In turn, this leads to increased membrane tension in this region.
-Eventually, membrane pores form in this portion of the tube, which break the tube, forming a vesicle.
+Eventually, membrane pores form in this portion of the tube and break the tube, forming a vesicle.
 In-vivo, the forces pulling the membrane could be provided by molecular motors like myosins or actin polymerization.

 This moΔpredicts that if more BAR proteins are added, and at a faster rate, to the membrane, frictional force would increase.
 If frictional force increases, scission would occur faster: that is, at shorter invagination lengths compared to a membrane with fewer BAR proteins.